jon-jacky/Piety/editors/edsel.md

 frame) to retain more (or fewer) lines.

 When *edsel* starts, the frame is filled by one window that shows the contents of the *main* buffer.
-When an *ed* command changes the current buffer, the window updates to display the new current buffer.
-The window always shows the current line where text is inserted and changed.
+This is the *current window* - the window that has the keyboard focus.
+When an *ed* command changes the current buffer, the current window updates to display the new current buffer.  *edsel* updates the current window to ensure that it always shows the *current line* (also called *dot*) in the current buffer, where text is inserted and changed.

 There is a command to add a new window by splitting the current window.
 Initially both windows show the same contents, both including the current line in the current buffer.
 Only one window remains the current window.
-The cursor (at the text insertion point) only appears in this window.
-The other window remembers where its cursor was, so it can restore it if the focus returns.
-As editing proceeds, the location and buffer displayed in the current window may change.
+The cursor (at the text insertion point) only appears in the current window.
+The other window remembers where its cursor was, so it can be restored if this window becomes the new current window.

-There are commands delete windows, and to switch the keyboard focus to the next window, which becomes the new current window.
+There are commands delete windows, and to switch the focus to the next window, which becomes the new current window.

 Each window has a status line at its bottom that shows the line